Michigan AG asks feds to investigate fake GOP electors - NewsBreak

 “Obviously this is part of a much bigger conspiracy,” Nessel said.

-New Mexico Attorney General Hector Balderas, a Democrat, announced he was referring his state's case to federal authorities as well even as “review under state law is ongoing.”

-“Election laws are the foundation of our democracy and must be respected,” he said.

 On Jan.
-8, 2021, the Office of the Federal Register — which coordinates certain functions of the Electoral College between states and Congress — notified Michigan's election s director and Gov. Gretchen Whitmer's chief lawyer in an email that it received unofficial, signed certificates from GOP electors who had not been appointed by the Democratic governor.
-The group includes Republican National Committeewoman Kathy Berden and Meshawn Maddock, co-chair of the Michigan Republican Party.
+8, 2021, the Office of the Federal Register — which coordinates certain functions of the Electoral College between states and Congress — notified Michigan’s elections director and Gov. Gretchen Whitmer’s chief lawyer in an email that it received unofficial, signed certificates from GOP “electors” who had not been appointed by the Democratic governor.

-State GOP spokesperson Gustavo Portela accused Nessel of sitting on the information for a year and “playing political games with people's lives and livelihoods for the sake of scoring political points ahead of an election."
-The Associated Press left messages seeking comment from Berden and Maddock on Friday.
+The Michigan GOP didn’t immediately respond to an email seeking comment early Friday.

 Democratic Secretary of State Jocelyn Benson’s office last month gave the email to a U.S. House committee investigating the Jan.
 6 Capitol insurrection.

-When Michigan's electors cast 16 votes for Biden in December 2020 following the certification of his 2.8 percentage point win, a separate group that included some Republican state House members tried to enter the state Capitol with Donald Trump's Electoral College candidates.
-They were turned away by state police but claimed in the certificates that they met “in the State Capitol.”
+When Michigan’s electors cast 16 votes for Biden in December 2020 following the certification of his 2.8 percentage point win, a separate group that included some Republican state House members tried to enter the state Capitol with Donald Trump’s Electoral College candidates.
+They were turned away by state police.